zionsg/WordPress-with-Composer/README.md

       - Change `package.name` and `package.dist.url` accordingly.
       - Update `package.version`.
 If no release version is available for the plugin repository, `dev-master` can be used to indicate the `master` branch.
-    * Take note that the actual files for the plugin may not reside in the root of the plugin repository, e.g. in a subfolder, in which case custom settings need to be created for `composer/installers` to install the plugin correctly.
-Also, the source code from the plugin repository may need to be built, e.g. build CSS and JS assets or download frontend/backend dependencies.
 - Adding a must-use plugin (mu-plugin)
   + The steps are the same as that for adding a plugin, save that `package.type` is changed to `wordpress-muplugin`, which is supported by https://github.com/composer/installers.